 - Seek help from a professional addiction treatment professional who specializes in intervention coaching

 Before holding the intervention, it would be a good idea to look into a few rehabs in the area.
-Should the one you love agree to go into rehab, it will be comforting for them to know they might already have a place to go.
+If the loved one agrees to go into rehab, knowing they might already have a place to go will be comforting.

 Should the intervention not go as planned, stay the course.
 There is a good chance the drinker will at least hear the words and feel everyone’s concern.
-At some later point, they might reflect on what happened during the intervention and use that as a catalyst to finally seek help.
+Later, they might reflect on what happened during the intervention and use that as a catalyst to finally seek help.

 What You Need to Know About Alcoholic Recovery

-At our Level Up treatment centers, we specialize in treating substance abuse disorders and alcoholic recovery.
+Our Level Up treatment centers treats substance abuse disorders and alcoholic recovery.
 If your addiction sufferer would agree to come to us, we could certainly give them the help they need.